flenniken/collections/readme.md

 # Run Collections

-Since Collections is a PWA you can install the app on your iphone's home screen then click on the app's icon to run it.
+Since Collections is a PWA you can install the app's icon on your iphone's home screen then touch it to run.

 You can also run it from a URL in a browser but this is not recommended.
 For the best experience run it from the installed